BarryCarlyon/twitch_misc/examples/clips_navigator/README.md

 It uses Implicit auth to obtain a token, but this is just for the [GitHub pages demo](https://barrycarlyon.github.io/twitch_misc/examples/clips_navigator/).

+You can attempt to request the download links for a Clip, if you are an editor or broadcaster of the channel in question.
+This demos the [Get Clips Download API](https://dev.twitch.tv/docs/api/reference/#get-clips-download).

 ## TRY THIS EXAMPLE NOW!